auth0-samples/laravel/01-Login/README.md

 ## Create an Auth0 Account and Application

-This tutorial requires an Auth0 account and a Application configured for this application type.
+This tutorial requires an Auth0 account and a Application configured for this type.

 1. Sign up for your free Auth0 account [here](https://auth0.com/signup)
 1. Go to **Applications > Create Application** in the Dashboard